eclipse-bluechi/bluechi/doc/man/bluechi-controller.1.md

 ## NAME

-bluechi - Manager of services across agents
+bluechi-controller - Manager of services across agents

 ## SYNOPSIS

-**bluechi** [*options*]
+**bluechi-controller** [*options*]

 ## DESCRIPTION

 BlueChi is a systemd service controller intended for multi-nodes environments with a predefined number of nodes and with a focus on highly regulated environment such as those requiring functional safety (for example in cars).

-The bluechi manager offers its public API on the local DBus and uses the DBus APIs provided by all connected `bluechi-agents` to manage systemd services on those remote systems.
+The bluechi controller offers its public API on the local DBus and uses the DBus APIs provided by all connected `bluechi-agents` to manage systemd services on those remote systems.

-**bluechi [OPTIONS]**
+**bluechi-controller [OPTIONS]**

 ## OPTIONS